moustaam0/Algamal2022_analysis_w_OASIS/README.md

 8- Event rates will be exported to the analyzed folder as an excel sheet.

-Alternatively, you can store your time series data in a Matlab file (e.g name. mat) that contains two following variables
+Alternatively, you can store your time series data in a Matlab file (e.g name. mat) that contains the two following variables

 1; 'data' ---> fluorescence values over time